patchworquill/flashmeet-server/README.markdown

 # Flash Meet

-This is the client-side application for iPhone that my team and I made at nwHacks at UBC in March 2015.
+This is the server-side application that my team and I made at nwHacks at UBC in March 2015.

 ## Team